glasswalk3r/cpan-openbsd-smoker/README.md

 It takes a considerable time to implement a CPAN smoker, so this project takes care of automating most of it.

+#### Why the vagrant user has a custom perl?

+Because it comes with metabase-relayd installed, and this daemon has a lot of dependencies and some of them are currently broken.
+Better not to mess up with the standard perl available on OpenBSD and use the latest dependencies versions available at CPAN.

+Also, this custom perl doesn't come with threads enabled, so it should be faster.

 #### Does this works with any "basic" OpenBSD VM?

-No. The VM specified in the `Vagrantfile` contains customizations as documented in [here](http://wiki.cpantesters.org/wiki/SmokerOnOpenBSD).
+No. The VM specified in the `Vagrantfile` contains customization as documented in [here](http://wiki.cpantesters.org/wiki/SmokerOnOpenBSD).
 Besides, this box already has required software installed, which reduces the provisioning time substantially.